 My main form of affiliate income is through Bluehost with my How To Start A WordPress Blog On Bluehost tutorial.
 However, I am looking to diversify my affiliate income and I have been researching other affiliate programs so that everything isn’t reliant on Bluehost.
 I’ve been doing somewhat well with diversifying my affiliate income so far, though, with around $15,000 earned last month coming from other affiliate programs.

 I spent some time last month looking for new affiliate programs to join.
-One that I am looking to be more active with is Avant Link.
+One that I am looking to be more active with is Avant Link and Max Bounty.
 This is an affiliate link for them, but they have great companies under their program, such as REI.
 I recommend them if you’re looking for another affiliate program to sign up for.

 EDIT July, 2016: I recommend checking out my online course for bloggers, Making Sense of Affiliate Marketing.
 I earn over $50,000 a month through affiliate marketing and I share my exact strategy and tips in this very informative online course.
 If you’re a blogger, then you NEED this course.